 5 Things You Need to Know About Preventing Cervical Cancer

-The good news about cervical cancer is that it’s completely preventable through vaccination and screening.
+Cervical cancer is completely preventable through vaccination and screening.
 Here are five things all women should know about cervical cancer:

 Nearly all cervical cancer is caused by the human papilloma virus (HPV), a skin virus for which a preventative vaccine now exists.

 A staggering 99.7 percent of cervical cancer is caused by HPV.
 The HPV vaccine, approved by the Food and Drug Administration (FDA), has been available in the United States since 2006.
 The vaccine has been studied in tens of thousands of women and found to be safe and very effective in preventing HPV – and, as a result, in preventing cervical cancer.

 HPV also causes other anogenital tract cancers, such as penile carcinoma, vulvar and vaginal cancer.
 HPV vaccination prevents these cancers as well.

 While condoms can prevent the spread of other infections transmitted by bodily fluids – and protect against pregnancy – condoms are not reliable in preventing the spread of HPV, which is transmitted through intimate skin contact.

 In the United States, we have seen significant declines in HPV-related diseases since the vaccine was introduced.
 In Australia, where the vaccine has been covered by national health insurance since 2007 and vaccination rates are very high, rates of HPV pre-cancers and cancers have declined even more significantly.

 Girls and boys should receive the HPV vaccine starting at age 11